 - “I will apply to the upgrading program at ABC College by June 15” is more likely to motivate you because you have given yourself a deadline.

 The Chinese philosopher Lao-tzu said the journey of a thousand miles begins with a single step.
 When you understand this, you can set goals and not feel overwhelmed by how far you have to go to reach them.
 Here’s how it works.

-When your goals arise from your dreams, they're the right goals for you.
+When your goals arise from your dreams, they are the right goals for you.
 They’re connected to what you need and desire.
-Setting goals based on your dreams will give you the strength and energy you'll need to face challenges and move toward change in your life.
-For example:
+Setting goals based on your dreams will give you the strength and energy you will need to face challenges and move toward change in your life.

 - Your long-term goal is your dream or vision—the general direction you want to move in.

 - To move toward your dream, you divide the distance between where you are and where you want to be into many smaller short-term goals.

 - You take steps to reach each of those smaller goals one by one, over a period of time.

 - By reaching each short-term goal, you eventually reach your long-term goal.

 For example, Patty’s long-term goal is to own a hairdressing business.
 She has set up a number of short-term goals to help her realize her dream.
 The first goal is to upgrade her high school marks.
 Another is to get up half an hour earlier in the morning so she can get herself and her children out the door on time.
 Both of these goals are designed to help Patty reach her dream.
 Both of them are important.